apache/incubator-milagro/docs/d-ta-overview.md

 ![Figure 1](/img/dta/RC1-Overview-1.png)

-## Milagro DTA Security
+## Milagro D-TA Security
 The **Seed** is the focus of the system - Milagro D-TA provides a method for Principals to communicate with Master Fiduciares who can secure their secret keys, it does not prescribe how the securing should be done.
-The most basic implementation of Milagro DTA should secure seeds in an HSM using a PKCS#11 interface.
+The most basic implementation of Milagro D-TA should secure seeds in an HSM using a PKCS#11 interface.

 We hope that many custodial services will adopt Milagro D-TA as a communication protocol and that they will bring a profusion of security paradigms, by working together we can make a dynamic market place for custodial services and together make the Internet a safer place.

-## The Milagro DTA Communication Protocol
+## The Milagro D-TA Communication Protocol
-Milagro DTA provides a secure, distributed method of communication between beneficiaries, principals and fiduciaries.
+Milagro D-TA provides a secure, distributed method of communication between beneficiaries, principals and fiduciaries.
 It aims to solve the following problems:

 1. How can actors in the system be identified and trusted?